datanav/docs/best-practice.rst

 ----------
 The data model in Sesam can be described in short as connect, collect, share.

+On  the  wire  it  is  JSON  ,  internally  Entities with properties and values.

 In other words, different sources are connected to Sesam.
-The data is then copied into Sesam, stored in datasets which consists of entities in JSON.
+The data is then copied into Sesam in JSON format, in other words dtasets with entities consisting of properties and values.
 When copying data into Sesam, it is best to keep it as close to original raw data as possible.
 Once inside it is available to be joined and transformed with data from other sources.
 It is then available for systems connected to Sesam either as new and transformed datasets or as is.
 All the data from all the systems is connected and available as a single shared resource.

 .. image:: images/best-practice/Sesam-datamodel.png
     :width: 800px